Using Rules

 Updated by Luka Koczorowski

-The dashboard is the primary way to interact with Rules.
+The dashboard is the primary way to interact with Rules via the UI.
 Here you can generate, enable, configure, and delete rules.
-To access the dashboard, from the main Blueprint experience, click on Tools -> Rules from the top menu bar.
+To access the Rules Dashboard:

-The CSV is for power users of Rules.
-Users have virtually limitless ability to create and modify rules to their exact specifications.
-This feature should be reserved for power users.
+With CSV mappings, users have virtually limitless ability to create and modify rules to their exact needs and specifications.
+See Using Rules CSV for more detail.

 Step 2: Generate Rules